ammarfaris/nhost-examples/README.md

-# This is a fork filtered to get only the docker-compose portion
-Awesome project nhost, check them out!

-## Docker-compose example
+# Docker-compose example

 Here is an example on how to reproduce the Nhost stack from a docker-compose file.

+## This is a fork filtered to get only the docker-compose portion
+Awesome project [nhost](https://nhost.io/), check them out!

-### Configuration
+## Configuration

 ```sh
 git clone https://github.com/ammarfaris/nhost-selfhost